mariavica/mircomb/README.md

 # mircomb

-This is an R package
+This is an R package for analysing miRNA-mRNA interactions